 step 3.
 Tighten the fell

-New loop braiders in particular tend to braid much too tightly (even to the point of getting blisters).
-But I also see the other extreme: braiders who put all their attention on the loop transfer and shifting moves, but just do a quick toss of the hands outward for tightening — paying no attention to that move at all.
+Most new loop braiders braid much too tightly (even to the point of getting blisters).
+I sometimes see the other extreme, too: New braiders who put all their attention on the loop transfer and shifting moves, but just do a quick toss of the hands outward for tightening — paying no attention to that move at all.
 The tightening move MAKES the braid!
-It’s a good idea to pay attention to it, and do it consciously, instead of rushing through it or doing it automatically.
+Too loose and the braid will be flabby, with saggy patterns.
+Too tight and the braid will lose its shape–be unevenly round instead of square, or squished-in and not fully flat.
+A too-tight braid will also weaken and wear out sooner—every slight bend and movement will gradually break more and more of the fibers in each overly-stretched strand.

 2nd loop transfer (mirror-image of first):